-Newly qualified teachers will meet with SENCO as part of their induction.
+Newly qualified teachers / Early Career Teachers will meet with SENCO as part of their induction.
 This will introduce them to school structures and systems and enable a discussion about individual children in their class.

-There is a rolling programme of CPD delivered at school based INSET to ensure understanding of the core areas of SEND, including strategies to support children with social, emotional and mental health needs (including attachment difficulties), and developing quality first teaching to support children with dyslexia and speech, language and communication difficulties, including children on the autistic spectrum.
+There is a rolling programme of CPD delivered at school based INSET to ensure understanding of the core areas of SEND, including strategies to support children with social, emotional and mental health needs (including attachment difficulties), and developing quality first teaching to support children with significant literacy difficulties and speech, language and communication difficulties, including children on the autistic spectrum.